What Is Fossil?

 - Autosync - Fossil supports "autosync" mode which helps to keep projects moving forward by reducing the amount of needless forking and merging often associated with distributed projects.

 - Robust & Reliable - Fossil stores content using an enduring file format in an SQLite database so that transactions are atomic even if interrupted by a power loss or system crash.
 Automatic self-checks verify that all aspects of the repository are consistent prior to each commit.
-In over seven years of operation, no work has ever been lost after having been committed to a Fossil repository.

 - Free and Open-Source - Uses the 2-clause BSD license.